PeoplePlusAI/City-AI-Engine/README.md

 ##  The Hypothesis ##

-Adopting a dynamic, data-driven approach to Master Plans enhances their adaptability, allowing for real-time urban development insights and decision-making, thereby significantly improving urban planning and management outcomes
+Adopting a dynamic, data-driven and an AI powered approach to Master Plans enhances their adaptability, allowing for real-time urban development insights and decision-making, thereby significantly improving urban planning and management outcomes